-As an educational assistant, do you visualize the physical appearance of the classroom?
+As an educational assistant, do you visualize the classroom’s physical appearance?

 Imagine the fresh, eager faces who will eagerly be awaiting your assistance and the teacher-mentor who will guide you in your first months in your teaching support career.

-If you do not yet have a list of what your ideal classroom will look like, I always recommend making one before writing your resume.
-Once you have a clear picture of what you want in a teaching assistant position, it will be easier to write a resume targeting your desired teaching assistant position.
-Don’t forget the importance of writing a new teacher cover letter to go with your application.
+If you do not yet have a list of your ideal classroom, I recommend making one before writing your resume.
+Once you have a clear picture of what you want in a teaching assistant position, it will be easier to write a resume targeting your desired position.
+Don’t forget the importance of writing a new teacher cover letter for your application.

 One Teacher Assistant Resume Writing Tip is to Include the Correct Keywords

-Before you start writing your teacher assistant resume, consider making a list of teaching keywords and skills to include in your resume and cover letter.
+Before you write your teacher assistant resume, consider making a list of teaching keywords and skills to include in your resume and cover letter.
 Keywords are like a magnet in an educational assistant resume and are top resume writing tips.

 Incorporating the right keywords will serve several essential functions, including helping you to:

 - Match your resume with the right open teacher’s aide positions.
 Hiring managers will search their database of resumes to find teacher’s assistants or education aides.
-Interview screeners may also type in ‘teacher’s aide’ or ‘education assistant’ or ‘instructional assistant’ or ‘paraprofessional.’
+Interview screeners may also type in ‘teacher’s aide’, ‘ education assistant’, ‘ instructional assistant’ or ‘paraprofessional.’

 - Distinguish yourself from other teacher assistant applicants.
 Choose the words you use in your resume carefully.
 One mistake teachers who write their resumes make is using the same old-fashion terminology in the work experience section.
 They write the description of their job and don’t include searchable keywords or phrases.

 Below we will discuss how to back up your keywords with evidence.

 Here is a sample list of teacher assistant keywords.
-Of course, as you write your teacher resume and cover letter, new words will flourish.
+Of course, as you write your teacher’s resume and cover letter, new words will flourish.